Last updated: March 2026

 - Copy and paste the token into GitKraken, then click .

-Generating an SSH Key for GitLab Self-Managed
+How to generate an SSH key for GitLab Self-Managed

 Note: GitKraken uses the SSH key from Preferences > SSH unless overridden with a GitLab-specific key or a system SSH Agent.